On subspace designs: Conclusions and Open problems

-\begin{itemize} \item In Corollary \ref{cor:boundwait}, we prove that a maximum $s$-design in $V(k,q^m)$ is also an $(k-1,t(mk/(s+1)-m+s))_q$ subspace design.
-Nevertheless, when $s=1$ we prove that a maximum $1$-design is $(k-1,tmk/2-tm+1))_q$-subspace design, improving what is proved in Corollary \ref{cor:boundwait}.
-This also suggests that a maximum $s$-design in $V(k,q^m)$ is also an $(k-1,t(mk/(s+1)-m)+s)_q$-subspace design, but the double counting arguments become more and more tricky. \item To construct maximum $1$-design in the case in which $t>1$, $k$ is odd and $m$ is even different from $2$. \item Is it true that maximum $h$-designs in a $V(k,q^m)$ are also optimal subspace designs also when $2\leq h\leq k-2$? \item In Corollary \ref{cor:8.9} we have shown that maximum $1$-designs yield to two intersection sets with respect to hyperplanes.
+\begin{itemize} \item In Corollary \ref{cor:boundwait}, we proved that a maximum $s$-design in $V(k,q^m)$ is also a $(k-1,t(mk/(s+1)-m+s))_q$ subspace design.
+Nevertheless, when $s=1$ we proved that a maximum $1$-design is a $(k-1,tmk/2-tm+1))_q$-subspace design, improving what is proved in Corollary \ref{cor:boundwait}.
+This also suggests that a maximum $s$-design in $V(k,q^m)$ is also a $(k-1,t(mk/(s+1)-m)+s)_q$-subspace design, but the double counting arguments become too difficult to deal with. \item Construct maximum $1$-designs in the case where $t>1$, $k$ is odd and $m\ne 2$ is even. \item Is it true that maximum $h$-designs in $V(k,q^m)$ are optimal subspace designs also when $2\leq h\leq k-2$? \item In Corollary \ref{cor:8.9} we showed that maximum $1$-designs yield two intersection sets with respect to hyperplanes.
 In particular, this means that from a maximum $1$-design, we can define linear codes equipped with the Hamming metric with two nonzero weights (known also as \emph{two-weight codes}) and we can consider the associated strongly regular graph; see Section \ref{sec:2weight}.
-However, we do not know whether or not the parameters of these codes and of these graphs are new, except for the union of Baer subgeometries, see \cite{baker2000baer}. \item Classification of optimal subspace designs using known classification results on scattered spaces.
-This would clearly imply a classification for MSRD codes. \item Is it possible to give a geometric description of the Delsarte dual operation on subspace designs similarly to the Delsarte duality introduced in \cite[Section 3]{csajbok2021generalising}? \item Obtain new possibly non-existence results of Cameron-Liebler sets by making use of the connection established in Theorem \ref{th:camerondesign}, the techniques developed in Sections \ref{sec:fromstrong1}, \ref{sec:fromstrong2}, \ref{sec:fromstrong3} and the Singleton bound for sum-rank metric codes. \item To find a non-trivial sum-rank metric analogue of the Ashikhmin-Barg condition \cite[Lemma 2.1]{ashikhmin1998minimal} for the minimality of a sum-rank metric code. \item An ordered set $(U_1,\ldots,U_t)$ of $\F_q$-subspaces of $\F_{q^m}^k$ with the property that there exists a positive integer $c$ such that $\sum_{i=1}^t\dim_{\F_{q}}(U_i \cap H)=c$ for every hyperplane of $\F_{q^m}^k$, corresponds to one-weight rank metric codes, see \cite{neri2021thegeometryS} and Proposition \ref{prop:oneweightimpliesminimal}.
+However, we do not know whether or not the parameters of these codes and of these graphs are new, except for the union of Baer subgeometries and the case in which the design has one element, see \cite{baker2000baer} and \cite{blokhuis2002two}.
+A first check with the available databases of two weight codes/strongly regular graphs (see \cite{onlinedatabases2wei,onlinedatabasessrg}) seems to suggest that the parameters are new. \item Classification of optimal subspace designs using known classification results on scattered spaces.
+This would clearly imply a classification for MSRD codes. \item Is it possible to give a geometric description of the Delsarte dual operation on subspace designs similarly to the Delsarte duality introduced in \cite[Section 3]{csajbok2021generalising}? \item Obtain new (non)-existence results of Cameron-Liebler sets by making use of the connection established in Theorem \ref{th:camerondesign}, the techniques developed in Sections \ref{sec:fromstrong1}, \ref{sec:fromstrong2}, \ref{sec:fromstrong3} and the Singleton bound for sum-rank metric codes. \item Show a non-trivial sum-rank metric analogue of the Ashikhmin-Barg condition \cite[Lemma 2.1]{ashikhmin1998minimal} for the minimality of a sum-rank metric code. \item An ordered set $(U_1,\ldots,U_t)$ of $\F_q$-subspaces of $\F_{q^m}^k$ with the property that there exists a positive integer $c$ such that $\sum_{i=1}^t\dim_{\F_{q}}(U_i \cap H)=c$ for every hyperplane of $\F_{q^m}^k$, corresponds to one-weight rank metric codes, see \cite{neri2021geometry} and Proposition \ref{prop:oneweightimpliesminimal}.
 As proved in Theorem \ref{th:costantimpliescutting} they also define a cutting design.
 It would be interesting to prove that if $L_{U_1} \cup \ldots \cup L_{U_t}$ cover the entire space or to find examples of cutting designs $(U_1,\ldots,U_t)$ such that $L_{U_1} \cup \ldots \cup L_{U_t} \neq \PG(k-1,q^m)$. \end{itemize}